 Morphogenesis

-In the study of morphogenesis in animals, using differential growth as a guiding principle, we have studied the growth and form of the coiled vertebrate gut (139) with scaling ideas, results corroborated using biophysical experiments at multiple time points in a growing organism and across species.
-The same principle of differential growth suffices to explain how villi, the protrusions responsible for nutrient absorption, in the intestine form (186), and our study linking experiments and computations explains the process in a growing organism and across species.
-To link these to genetic causes, we have studied the geometrical and physical basis for differential gene expression during villi formation.
+In the study of morphogenesis in animals, we suggested that hydraulics could play an important role in guiding and informing the dynamics of cystic organoids, and followed this with studies of embryo size and cell fate control during the early developmental stages of mammalian embryos, and in the size control of the inner ear in fishes.
+By quantifying the concept of differential growth, first elucidated by D’Arcy Thompson, we have explained the growth and form of the coiled vertebrate gut with scaling ideas, results corroborated using our own biophysical experiments and those done by our collaborators across multiple species.
+This idea also allowed us to explain villification, the formation of protrusions responsible for nutrient absorption in the intestine, and our study linking experiments and computations explains the process in a growing organism and across species.
+We have also studied the geometrical and physical basis for differential gene expression during villi formation, the genetic underpinnings of gut coiling and more recently, the active mechanics of gut elongation.

-When combined with our study of sulcification (130), the principle of differential growth allowed us to explain the gyrification of the mammalian brain that has a cortex that grows but is constrained by the underlying white matter, and our experiments using a humble swelling gel along with a computational model showed that we can recapitulate the basic folding patterns in the human fetal brain (***), and also construct a morphospace for the gyrification patterns seen across species in terms of two geometric parameters that correspond to the relative thickness of the cortex and the relative growth of the cortex.
+When combined with our study of sulcification, whereby sharp creases form on the surface of soft solids, we have been able to explain the gyrification of the mammalian brain that has a cortex that grows but is constrained by the underlying white matter.
+Our experiments using a humble swelling gel along with a computational model shows that we can recapitulate the basic folding patterns in the human fetal brain, and also construct a gyrification morphospace for the patterns seen across species in terms of two geometric parameters that correspond to the relative thickness of the cortex and the relative growth of the cortex.

 Related Publications